 BSA surveys consistently estimate that for every three seats of paid software, there are two unpaid seats.
 A software usage analytics solution that delivers machine-level and environmental data on how and where your product is being used and misused is invaluable in enforcing license compliance.
 This information is critical for quantifying the scale of the piracy problem, and provides actionable insights your compliance team can use to reclaim lost revenue from license violators.

 With compliance analytics, the ISV can reliably identify and generate actionable leads from unlicensed usage – whether that occurs through overt piracy or license overuse.
-In addition, the data generated often shows there is still a large and active community of unlicensed users despite coordinated licensing efforts and rigorous legal response.
+In addition, the data generated often shows there is still a large and active community of unlicensed users despite coordinated software licensing efforts and rigorous legal response.
 Armed with this actionable intelligence, you can start tapping a previously unidentifiable market and adding to your top line revenues with new and expansion license sales.